-Tiffany provides ongoing training resources and communicates expectations related to its Supplier Code through an online responsible sourcing education platform for its supply chain partners.
-Training webinars and e-learning modules on the Supplier Code, Tiffany Human Rights Policy and on Forced Labour Prevention are available to its supply chain partners year-round.
+Tiffany provides ongoing training resources and communicates expectations related to its Supplier and Business Partner Code through an online responsible sourcing education platform for its supply chain partners.
+Training webinars and e-learning modules on the Supplier and Business Partner Code, on the Tiffany Human Rights Policy and on Forced Labour Prevention are available to its supply chain partners year-round.
 With respect to Tiffany's employees, all employees who work directly with the companies' supply chain partners are required to participate in mandatory training on the SEA Program biennially.
 The training covers a range of topics, including topics related to forced labour and child labour, among others.
+In 2024, Tiffany also launched a responsible sourcing summit for the benefit of these employees, providing them with additional resources including tools to increase awareness of red flags related to slavery, modern slavery, forced labour, child labour or human trafficking.